 We are now seeking partners to support a significant expansion of our education efforts.
 Over the next year, EGF plans to develop three new curricula on topics that will greatly impact the world of future generations.

 High-School Curriculum: Globalization, Robots & You

-This interactive five-day curriculum is designed to engage students in topics related to globalization to arm youth with information that will help them make informed decisions about their education and future careers.
-Materials are free to any school, teacher, or homeschooling parent and curriculum has been adapted for virtual learning).
+This interactive five-day curriculum engages students in topics related to globalization that will help them make informed decisions about their education and future careers.
+Materials are free to any school, teacher, or homeschooling parent (curriculum has been adapted for virtual learning).

 Digital Revolution: Technology, Power, & You

 The digital revolution has already changed how people live, work, and communicate.
-And it’s only just getting started.
-But the same technologies that have the potential to help billions of people live happier, healthier, and more productive lives are also creating new challenges for citizens and governments around the world.
+And it’s only getting started.
+But the same technologies that have the potential to help billions of people live happier, healthier, and more productive lives also create new challenges for citizens and governments around the world.